The Octant Ensemble

 Are we not monstrous?
 We extend our bodies and perception into outer space, virtual space, and medicated stupors.
 We become larger by inhabiting vehicles and buildings.
 We make monsters of other living things like, cattle and pets, breeding and engineering them into food and companions.

 This work explores the murky borders between technology and biology.
 They are alchemic experiments that portray both my attraction and repulsion with scientific trophies and prosthetic disasters.
 I choose to exploit the confusion surrounding what is considered cognitive or instinctual, living or nonliving, animated or stationary.

 2003, mixed media

-Mokaoke takes the performative role of a karaoke machine but instead of guiding you through a song, it takes what ever you sing into the microphone, samples it, chops it up, reorganizes it, and plays it back to you with its own rhythm and arrangement.
-In its code, it uses algorithms and random number generators to vary the rhythms and accompaniment.
-With the construction, I continued with the use of found mundane components for its chassis and mechanisms – cat litter containers and tin cans.
+Mokaoke takes the performative role of a karaoke machine but instead of guiding you through a song, it takes whatever you sing into the microphone, samples it, chops it up, reorganizes it, and plays it back to you with its own rhythms and arrangements.
+In its code, algorithms and random number generators vary the rhythms and accompaniment.
+Its made from readily available materials – cat litter containers, tin cans, etc.

 The installation video documentation has been lost but below there is a performance from the 2003 Pack Edge Music Fest.
 I am feeding a cassette tape player’s output into its input instead of a microphone.

 There are five improvisational robots that sample light from sensors at the ends of the wire.
 As the wire flexes new readings are taken and new movements are triggered to complete the feedback loop.
 All of the parts of this installation are scattered along the floor and only move when people are present.
 There are also half tuned TVs that are placed around the improvisers as additional sources of variable light input.

 Kermit the Man